 ASAPP_API_IDApp-Id credentialProvided by ASAPP

-This lambda function is called by the Amazon Connect Flow and queries Redis for next actions in a specific call.
+This Lambda function is called by the Amazon Connect Flow and queries Valkey for the next actions of a specific call.

 The call identifier is the contactId taken from the Event.ContactData.